ncatlab/nlab-content/pages/1706.md

->The material that should go here is, for some reason, still to some extent at [[generalized tangle hypothesis]].
+>some material that should go here is, for some reason, still to some extent at [[generalized tangle hypothesis]].
 You should go there to learn more.
-Better yet, you go there and then come back here to create a decent entry on the cobordisms hypothesis.
+Better yet, you go there and then come back here to create a better entry on the cobordisms hypothesis.

 #Contents#